-From marketing to law, document reviews are essential.
+From marketing to legal teams, document reviews are essential.
 They help to make sure your content is accurate and free from embarrassing mistakes.
-And in some cases, they can even prevent costly lawsuits.
+And in some cases, they can even prevent costly legal proceedings.

-The trouble is, reviewing documents in Google Docs or Office 365 is a nightmare for everyone involved.
+The trouble is, doc review in Google Docs or Office 365 is a nightmare for everyone involved.
 These documents evolve with each edit, spawning new versions every few minutes.
 This makes tracking the journey of your document review feel like a mission impossible – especially once a comment is marked as resolved.

 But it’s not all doom and gloom!
 With an organized document review process in place and the help of document review software, everything becomes much more straightforward.

-In this guide I’ll deep dive into the document review process, explaining how it works, what to look for when reviewing a document, and how tools can simplify and speed up the process.
+In this guide I’ll deep dive into the document review process, explaining how it works, what to look for in document review, and how tools can simplify and help you consistently review files.

 What is a document review?

 A document review is the process of checking a document to make sure it’s ready to be used or published.
 This usually involves reading the document, checking the sources, and making sure any data points are accurate.

 Traditionally, people would leave their feedback on documents using pen and paper.
 But this can get messy when multiple people need to take part in a single document review.
 Not to mention impossible when you’re all working in different places and you need to be able to review relevant data remotely.
 That’s where an online document review process comes in.